akrobate67/chrome-hyperiums7/README.md

 - Buttons for \<b>, \<i>, [\*FL=] and [\*BR=] for personal messages and forum messages
 - Live ticks at the bottom of each page
 - "Merge All" and "Load All" buttons on planet's military page
+- Auto Complete for planet names in fleet movement forms

 ### Additional
 - Simple Fleet Calculator (Accessible via Military menu in game)